Psychedelic Beacon

 Is psilocybin FDA approved?

-No. As of March 2026, psilocybin is not FDA approved for any indication.
+No. As of May 2026, psilocybin is not FDA approved for any indication.
 It remains a Schedule I controlled substance under federal law.
 COMPASS Pathways' COMP360 is the leading candidate for approval, having completed two successful Phase 3 trials for treatment-resistant depression, but the company has not yet submitted a New Drug Application (NDA) to the FDA.

 When will psilocybin be FDA approved?